 The healthful benefits of CBD oil are vast and bountiful.
 When other pharmaceutical medications fail CBD oil has been show to be a natural alternative.

 The oil can be used in lotions and salves.
 It can be taken in tincture form.
 You can also vape or even smoke CBD hemp flower.

-There are promising surveys and studies that suggest CBD oil could be helpful for many conditions.
+There are promising surveys and studies that suggest CBD could be helpful for many conditions.
 All the ways CBD could be beneficial are just beginning to be discovered.

 Some studies show that CBD and THC work best synergistically, enhancing one another’s potentially beneficial properties.
 However, THC is often stigmatized as a recreational, controlled substance, and illegal in some states.
 CBD is seen as a therapeutic substance, so, for many, CBD can be used in places where THC is illegal as long as the THC levels are <0.3%.